Turnout

 Understand Anxiety and Depression

-Anxiety and sadness are common psychological conditions that may cause individuals to feel they can't work due to anxiety and depression.
-We understand that anxiety often manifests as excessive worry, fear, or panic, while depression is characterized by persistent sadness, hopelessness, and a lack of interest in activities you once enjoyed.
-Recognizing the symptoms of these conditions is crucial for effective management.
+are common that may cause individuals to feel they can't work due to anxiety and depression.
+We understand that while depression is characterized by a loss of interest in activities you once enjoyed.
+Understanding these conditions is crucial for finding effective solutions.

-• Anxiety Symptoms: Common indicators include restlessness, fatigue, difficulty concentrating, irritability, muscle tension, and sleep disturbances.
-In 2023, unease emerged as the primary psychological concern for employees, with 24% seeking assistance for it.
+• In 2023, unease emerged as the primary psychological concern for employees, with 24% seeking assistance for it.
 This notable increase is linked to various pressures, such as the pandemic and economic instability.

-• Depression Symptoms: Symptoms often encompass low energy, feelings of worthlessness, changes in appetite or sleep patterns, and difficulty concentrating.
-Alarmingly, 11.30% of youth experienced major depressive episodes with severe impairment in 2024, highlighting the urgent need to address mental health in the workplace.
+• Symptoms often encompass low energy, feelings of worthlessness, changes in appetite or sleep patterns, and difficulty concentrating.
+Alarmingly, 11.30% of youth experienced major depressive episodes with severe impairment in 2024, highlighting the urgent need to address mental health issues.

-It's common to feel overwhelmed when anxiety and sadness coexist.
+It's common to feel overwhelmed when anxiety and depression coexist.
 Nearly 50% of those diagnosed with mood disorders also experience stress-related conditions.
-This dual challenge can lead to decreased work performance, increased absenteeism, and heightened stress levels among employees who can't work due to anxiety and depression.
-In fact, employees are now 17% more likely to experience burnout than in 2023.
-This underscores the critical need for supportive workplace environments.
+This dual challenge can lead to decreased productivity, increased absenteeism, and heightened stress levels among employees who can't work due to mental health struggles.
+In fact, the rates of mental health issues have increased significantly in 2023.
+This underscores the importance of seeking help.

-Recognizing these symptoms is the first step toward managing them effectively.
 Remember, you are not alone in this journey.
-Seeking appropriate support can make a significant difference.
+Professional support can make a significant difference.

 The center represents the main topic, while the branches show symptoms and statistics related to anxiety and depression.
 Each color-coded branch helps you quickly identify different aspects of mental health and their impact on work.